Memeladon/JavaBlockchainApp/README.md

-# Android Blockchain Example with Java
+# Android Blockchain with Java
 This mobile app is an example to learn how Blockchain works as an Android app using Java.